sigmagamma/portl/README.md

 # poRTL
 Source engine translation framework with support for right-to-left languages.

-Currently, Portal 1 and The Stanley Parable (2013) are supported.
+Currently, Portal The Stanley Parable (2013) and Black Mesa Arabic are supported.
 Current working branch is [feat-black-mesa](https://github.com/sigmagamma/portpyinsl/tree/feat-black-mesa).
 If you want to start working on a new game, checkout that branch and then create a new one out of it.
-Portal is currently working in feat-portal-folder-picker (and the portal release branches), Stanley is working in main, untested in feat-black-mesa.
+Portal is currently working in feat-portal-folder-picker (and the portal release branches), Stanley is working in its release branch, untested in feat-black-mesa.
-Snapshot branch for latest Portal release is [portal-0.9.1](https://github.com/sigmagamma/portl/tree/portal-0.9.1) see https://github.com/sigmagamma/portl/issues/6 for details on other games.
+Snapshot branch for latest Portal release is [portal-0.9.1](https://github.com/sigmagamma/portl/tree/portal-0.9.1) Snapshot branch for latest Stanley release is [stanley-0.9.2](https://github.com/sigmagamma/portl/tree/stanley-0.9.2) see https://github.com/sigmagamma/portl/issues/6 for details on other games.

-Snapshot branch for latest Stanley release is [stanley-0.9.2](https://github.com/sigmagamma/portl/tree/stanley-0.9.2) see https://github.com/sigmagamma/portl/issues/6 for details on other games.
+This project was originally created for the Portal 1 Hebrew fan translation, details on which (in Hebrew) you can find

-This project was originally created for the Portal 1 Hebrew fan translation, details on which (in Hebrew) you can find here:
+here:

 https://docs.google.com/document/d/1CYy4ddqIiKt0RwiUZftUVhPl0Pv8gTgZl8HHrvQCkF8/edit?usp=sharing